FEELING LIKE IT’S TIME TO REIN IN YOUR MIDSECTION?

-Whether your surgery is done on an outpatient or inpatient basis, you should arrange for someone to drive you home after your surgery, and to help you out for a day or two after you leave the hospital, if needed.
+Whether your surgery is done on an outpatient or inpatient basis, you should arrange for someone to drive you home after your surgery and help you out for a day or two after leaving the hospital, if needed.

 The Day Of Abdominoplasty Surgery

 Abdominoplasty typically takes two to three hours, depending on the extent of work required.
 Most commonly, the surgeon will make a long incision from hipbone to hipbone, just above the pubic area.
 A second incision is made to free the navel from surrounding tissue.
 With partial abdominoplasty, the incision is much shorter, and the navel may not be moved, although it may be pulled into an unnatural shape as the skin is tightened and stitched.

 Next, the surgeon separates the skin from the abdominal wall all the way up to your ribs and lifts a large skin flap to reveal the vertical muscles in your abdomen.
 These muscles are tightened by pulling them close together and stitching them into their new position.
 This provides a firmer abdominal wall and narrows the waistline.
 The skin flap is then stretched down, and the extra skin is removed.
 A new hole is cut for your navel, which is then stitched in place.
 Finally, the incisions will be stitched, dressings will be applied, and a temporary tube may be inserted to drain excess fluid from the surgical site.
 In partial abdominoplasty, the skin is separated only between the incision line and the navel.
 This skin flap is stretched down, the excess is removed, and the flap is stitched back into place.

 What To Expect After Your Tummy Tuck Surgery